Any-Property-Conditional Molecule Generation with Self-Criticism using Spanning Trees: Introduction

-Recently, \citet{krenn2020self} proposed Self-referencing Embedded Strings (SELFIES) \citep{krenn2020self}, a robust 1D string representation similar to SMILES that guarantees the generation of valid molecules through a carefully designed context-free grammar.
-However, recent work by \citet{gao2022sample} and \citet{ghugare2023searching} found that while SELFIES prevent invalid molecules, it makes exploration more difficult and reduces the performance of generative models (in terms of obtaining high-reward samples, i.e., molecules with desired properties).
-A significant challenge for the generative models based on SELFIES is the need to pre-define the number of tokens contained in a branch (a deviation from the main path in a 1D string) and count backward the number of tokens required to reach the beginning of the ring (starting from the end).
-This requires extensive planning and counting, making the problem much more challenging for the model to solve.

-An alternative approach, Spanning Tree-based Graph Generation (STGG) \citep{ahn2021spanning}, has recently emerged.
-Unlike SELFIES, STGG is designed explicitly for generative models and works by masking invalid tokens during sampling, preventing the generation of invalid structures (e.g., atoms following atoms, branch end before branch start) and ensuring proper valency.
-STGG has a clear and simple set of if/else conditions used to mask out invalid tokens, which not only prevents invalid molecules but also leads to higher-quality and more diverse generated molecules \citep{ahn2021spanning}.
-Recent results \citep{jang2023simple} show that STGG generally performs equally or better than state-of-the-art SMILES and graph diffusion \citep{song2019generative,ho2020denoising,song2020score} models for unconditional molecule generation.
+A key issue with molecule representations is that a single error by the generative model can result in invalid molecules, which is especially challenging as the molecule size increases.
+Spanning Tree-based Graph Generation (STGG) \citep{ahn2021spanning} tackle this issues by masking invalid tokens during sampling, preventing the generation of invalid structures (e.g., atoms without bonds between them, branch end before branch start) and ensuring proper valency.
+The masking employed by STGG not only prevents invalid molecules, but also leads to higher-quality and more diverse generated molecules, outperforming or matching more recent state-of-the-art generative models for unconditional generation \citep{jang2023simple}.
 However, its application in multi-property conditional settings has not been explored.
 We address this setting along with a few additional challenges, as discussed below.

-\textbf{Any-property-conditioning} In real-world applications, we want to be able to \emph{generate molecules conditional on one or multiple desired properties} rather than unconditionally.
-Furthermore, we want to condition on \emph{any} subset of desirable properties without retraining the model each time that we condition on a different subset of properties.
+\textbf{Any-property-conditioning.} In real-world applications, it is desirable to generate molecules \emph{conditional on one or multiple target properties} rather than unconditionally~\cite{jain2023multi}.
+Furthermore, we want to condition on \emph{different} subsets of desirable properties without needing to retrain the model for each subset.